 Beginning in 1991, Tales of Cape Cod launched its own half-hour television program which features an eclectic array of tapes and interviews pertinent to different facets of Cape Cod history, and which is regularly broadcast across Cape Cod.

-Tales of Cape Cod also sponsors a popular summer lecture series that is held at the Old Colonial Courhouse, starting at 7:30 on Monday evenings in July and August.
+Tales of Cape Cod also sponsors a popular summer lecture series that is held at the Old Colonial Courhouse, starting at 7:00 on Monday evenings (see Summer Programs for dates).
 These enjoyable events provide visitors with the opportunity to meet the evening’s speaker, and homemade refreshments are served afterward.

 Tales of Cape Cod is a Cape-wide organization, with a membership drawn from all who have an interest in preserving and learning about the history of this precious peninsula.
 Donations, which are tax exempt, are greatly appreciated and enable Tales of Cape Cod to achieve its many goals, one of which is the continuing renovation and restoration of our historic building.